 4. Dimensional Marketing Mail

 When you really want to grab the attention of your recipients, a dimensional mailer is an exciting choice.
 Naturally, a pop-up or a three-dimensional format like a box, tube, bag, or other container is going to be more expensive to produce and ship.
-To a targeted audience, however, it’s money well spent.
+For targeted direct mail campaigns, however, it’s money well spent.
 Dimensional mailers have an almost perfect open rate with the best response rate of any direct mailer, according to the DMA’s annual Response Rate Report.

-Choose Your Most Effective Type of Direct Mail
+Choose Your Most Effective Types of Direct Marketing Mail

 Contact MSP for a free consultation today.